-An emergency fund isn’t just a repository of cash to dip into when the tires wear out or the dishwasher breaks down.
-Those emergency dollars can actually be critical to one’s overall investing strategy.
+An emergency fund isn’t just a repository of cash you can dip into when the tires wear out or the dishwasher breaks down.
+Those emergency dollars may actually be critical to your overall investing strategy.

 When a fierce autumn storm blows through town, both investors suffer major damage to their vehicles from falling branches.
 The bill for each, even after insurance, is around $1,000.

-The first investor uses this as an occasion to dip into her emergency money, now literally a “rainy day” fund, to pay the repair bill.
-Her investments remain untouched, and can keep growing to meet her eventual goals, which may now include buying a new car without a damage history.
+Polly uses this as an occasion to dip into her emergency money, which is now literally a “rainy day” fund, to pay the repair bill.
+Her investments remain untouched.
+They can keep working to meet her eventual goals, which may now include buying a new car without a damage history.

-Because the second investor lacks an emergency fund, he faces the choice of selling some shares at a loss (it was a rough month for the market) or using his credit card to pay for the damage to his car.
-Neither choice is particularly palatable, because credit cards, while a short-term fix, can’t sustain the investor in the long term without potential financial damage.
-And of course, selling stocks at a loss could hurt the investor’s chances of reaching long-term financial goals.
+Because Ivan lacks an emergency fund, he faces the choice of selling some stock shares at a loss—it was a tough month for the market—or using his credit card to pay for the damage to his car.
+Neither choice is particularly palatable.
+Although credit cards can provide a short-term fix, they can’t sustain an investor in the long term without potential financial damage.
+And, of course, selling stocks at a loss could hurt Ivan’s chances of reaching his long-term financial goals.

-“The last thing you want is to invest in the market and have to dip into your investment portfolio at a loss,” said Robert Siuty, Senior Financial Consultant, TD Ameritrade.
-“If your investment portfolio drops and you don’t have an emergency fund, you’ll panic, capitulate and sell at the worst possible time.”
+“The last thing you want is to invest in the markets and have to dip into your investment portfolio at a loss,” said Robert Siuty, senior financial consultant at TD Ameritrade.
+“If your investment portfolio drops and you don’t have an emergency fund, you might panic, capitulate, and sell at the worst possible time.”

-It starts with budgeting.
-Figure out monthly expenses, every one of them, and determine which expenses can’t be avoided.
+It all starts with budgeting.
+Figure out your monthly expenses, every one of them, and determine which expenses can’t be avoided.
 An emergency fund generally covers the following types of outlays:

-“Balance out committed expenses vs. stuff that’s more discretionary like going out for dinners and lunches and taking vacations,” Siuty said.
+“Balance out committed expenses versus stuff that’s more discretionary, like going out for dinners and lunches and taking vacations,” Siuty said.
 “That’s stuff you can cut down on if you need to.
-When I sit down with a client, one of the first things I always ask is if they have an emergency fund.
+When I meet with clients, one of the first things I always ask is if they have an emergency fund.
 It’s what you want to tackle first.”

-Where should emergency cash be stowed?
-It can be flat-out cash and savings that are easily accessed like CDs or money market funds, or it can be in shorter-term income investments at a brokerage.
-A savings account won’t earn much interest, but it’s one of the safer places to put money.
-On the other hand, a short-term bond fund, while somewhat less predictable and safe than savings, offers a better chance of making some compound interest on the original investment.
-Compound power can grow with time, because the money earned in interest begins earning interest as well.
+Where should emergency money be stowed?
+It can be cash and savings that are easily accessed—think CDs, money market funds, or short-term fixed-income investments at a brokerage.
+A savings account won’t earn much interest, but it can be one of the safer places to put money.
+On the other hand, a short-term bond fund, while somewhat less predictable and safe than savings, might offer a better chance of making some compound interest on the original investment.
+Compound power can grow with time because the money earned in interest begins earning interest as well.

-Some investors set up a separate bank account specifically for emergency funds, while others keep emergency cash as part of their brokerage accounts, but sliced to the side, so to speak, so it doesn’t get mixed up with funds slated for longer-term goals like retirement.
+Some investors set up a separate bank account specifically for emergency funds.
+Others keep emergency cash as part of their brokerage accounts but sliced to the side, so to speak, so it doesn’t get mixed up with funds slated for longer-term goals like retirement.

-So once an investor finds ways to save, how much should they devote to that emergency stash?
+So once investors find ways to save, how much should they devote to that emergency stash?

-“The general rule of thumb is three-to-six months of expenses, but that’s not set in stone,” Siuty said.
+“The general rule for emergency savings is three to six months’ worth of expenses, but that’s not set in stone,” Siuty said.
 “It depends on personal lifestyle, career, and income.
 If income is a little more stable, maybe they can stick to something shorter.
 But if the situation is unstable or if they’re in a profession where maybe there’s risk of attrition, then they may want to have a longer type of fund set up.”

 What about other important priorities, like paying off college debt, saving for a down payment on a house, and building education and retirement savings?
 Again, all that is important, but having emergency cash is the key short-term priority, because without it, longer-term goals could get dinged.
 And remember, there’s good debt and bad debt.
-Good debt is a mortgage because it helps build long-term wealth.
-Bad debt is credit card debt, which young investors should try to avoid by limiting expenses.
+Mortgages are considered good debt because they can help build long-term wealth.
+Bad debt would be credit card and other high-interest revolving debt, which young investors should try to avoid by limiting expenses.

 Siuty advises clients to put their goals into short-term, intermediate-term, and long-term buckets.
-The short-term budget is emergency savings.
-Intermediate can include buying a house and paying for college.
-Long-term is retirement.
-But the longer-term buckets might leak if someone fumbles on the short-term.
+The short-term budget includes emergency savings.
+Intermediate goals may include buying a house and paying for college.
+A critical long-term goal is retirement.
+But the longer-term buckets can spring a leak if emergencies aren’t covered by short-term funds.

 for thinkMoney ®